How to Setup and Secure UniFi VLAN

 By default, you can select and change multiple ports by just selecting them one after another.
 Mind this when you want to change another port.

-3. Reboot your Camera by Power Cycle the port
+6. Reboot your Camera by Power Cycle the port

-Assign vlan to port
+Assign VLAN to switch port

 Change the other ports as well, assign them to the main VLAN by selecting the Port Profile LAN or another appropriate Port Profile.